 How much ODA does Australia allocate to global health?

-Australia was the 10th-largest OECD DAC donor to global health in 2022.
-Australia was second among DAC donors in terms of its prioritization of global health; ODA to this sector represented 18% percent of its total ODA spending, a slight decrease from 2021.
+Australia was the 11th-largest OECD DAC donor to global health in 2023.
+Australia was 6th-largest among DAC donors in terms of its prioritization of global health; ODA to this sector represented 13.3% percent of its total ODA spending, a decrease from 2022.

 How is Australian global health ODA changing?

-Australia’s ODA for health had been relatively variable, but experienced a sharp increase in 2020 due to Australia’s response to COVID-19.
-The development policy launched by the Australian government in May 2020, Partnerships for Recovery: Australia’s COVID-19 Development Response, was completely oriented toward pandemic response and recovery efforts.
-Health security in the Indo-Pacific was a key pillar.
-Despite recent increases in funding for COVID-19 response and longer-term health funding, the FY2023/24 budget dropped regional health spending by almost half from the high levels committed to the COVID-19 response in the previous year's budget.
-While cuts occurred in the latest budget, ongoing commitments have been made for regional health initiatives over the next 5 years that extend into other communicable and non-communicable diseases and reproductive health.
+The FY2023/24 budget dropped regional health spending by almost half from the high levels committed to the COVID-19 response in the previous year's budget.
+Ongoing commitments have been made for regional health initiatives over 5 years that extend into other communicable and non-communicable diseases and reproductive health.

 How does Australia allocate global health ODA?